SudhirVaghela/ChatterBot/README.md

 # ChatterBot - virtual_assistant
-chatter bot with gui is made using AIML using python. this bot is as simple about what ever kind of bot you want to develop. this is a basic bot code for all kinds of bot.
+chatter bot with gui is made using AIML using python. this bot is as simple about what ever kind of bot you want to develop. this is a basic bot code for all kinds of bots.
 - modules used chatterbot
 - for GUI module used Tkinter
 - for database  natural language tool kit for natural language processing (NLP)